altocodenl/TODIS/readme.md

 1. Once we decide to look at the data directly, there are ways in which we can abridge it without losing descriptive power.
 And these ways are much simpler than The List.
 "These ways" is what fills up the rest of this treatise.
 2. Makers of DIS are in dire need of humility.
 Simple data is powerful, even exciting.
 The details matter.
 They can be joined into harmonious wholes.
 But to eschew details because they are beneath oneself is *exactly* what's keeping us mired in a mess of our own making.

+When the data is not seen, the trivial becomes difficult and the nontrivial impossible.

-Data itself is simple.
+Data itself is simple and can be directly seen.
 By using data to understand and make a DIS, we can find the simplest possible expression of the system that will get the job done.

 This is the central thesis of this treatise.
 We'll explore now how to make this a reality through five practical concepts, called pillars.